-Returning students are scheduled to move into their fall residence hall assignments between August 30, 2024 and September 1, 2024.
-For more information please visit the Maine Hello website at umaine.edu/reslife/maine-hello/.
+- Returning students are scheduled to move into their fall residence hall assignments between August 29, 2025 and August 31, 2025.
+For more information please visit the Maine Hello website at umaine.edu/reslife/maine-hello/. - We strongly encourage returning students to return on the Saturday or Sunday of move-in weekend to help control traffic on first-year move-in on Maine Hello (August 29, 2025).